 Barefoot Offshore Sailing School welcomes couples to join our courses.
 For couples who plan to cruise together, it is important that both partners are confident sailing the boat.

-We are sometimes asked by sailing school students whether they can bring a partner along as a guest who doesn’t plan to participate in the instruction.
+The second situation is where a student asks to bring a partner along as a guest who doesn’t plan to participate in the instruction process.

 Speaking as an instructor, this is not an ideal situation, either for the couple or the other students in the course.
 There is a significant risk that having someone on board who isn’t participating will be a distraction for everyone.
 Watching students practice manoeuvres without being part of the process will inevitably be boring for the non-participant.
 A camaraderie always builds when a crew is working together on a boat: the non-participant will find it increasingly hard to fit in.

-Rob McLean is an ASA and Sail Canada Advanced and Offshore Instructor, a Sail Canada Senior Instructor Evaluator, and Barefoot Offshore Sailing School Lead Instructor and Coordinator
+Rob McLean is an ASA and Sail Canada Advanced and Offshore Instructor, an ASA and Sail Canada Instructor Evaluator, and Barefoot Offshore Sailing School Lead Instructor and Coordinator